 \section{EVE for a mixing tensorial theory space}

-This section aims at building the effective vertices for a renormaliable sector beyond the standard melonic Feynman graphs.
+This section aims at building the effective vertices for a renormalizable sector beyond the standard melonic Feynman graphs.
 We deduce the effective vertices for a model including melonic and pseudo-melonic renormalizable interactions as initial conditions in the $UV$.
-For the rest of this paper, we consider $5$-dimensions TGFT with this two leading contributions, and we restrict our attention on the $UV$ sector $\Lambda\gg k\gg 1$.
+For the rest of this paper, we consider $5$-dimensions TGFT with these two leading contributions, and we restrict our attention on the $UV$ sector $\Lambda\gg k\gg 1$.